Written or telephone requests for information regarding our General Surgery Residency Program are accepted.

-The interview date for preliminary positions is:
+The interview dates for preliminary positions are:

 The hotel located closest to the Washington University Medical Center is The Parkway Hotel, St. Louis (www.theparkwayhotel.com) (314-256-7777 or 886-314-7700).
 It is located adjacent to the Barnes-Jewish Hospital Medical Center and accessible by Metrolink.
 Metrolink is a clean, efficient light-rail system, departing from the airport’s Main Terminal and East Terminal at 10-minute intervals.
 It takes approximately 20 minutes to ride from the airport to the Central West End Metrolink stop (where the Medical Center and Parkway Hotel are located).
 The Friday evening reception, held at the Eric P. Newman Education Center, is just one-half block south of the Metrolink exit.

 The reception is an opportunity for applicants to meet the residents and the faculty informally.
 The interviews are held on Saturday morning.
 Timothy J. Eberlein, MD, chairman, Department of Surgery, will talk with the applicants during breakfast.
 Paul E. Wise, MD, program director, will present an overview of the training program as well as a description of the rotations.
 Afterwards, the applicants will attend General Surgery Conference.
 Following this, applicants will have several interviews over a 2 1/2-hour period.

 At the conclusion of the interviews, applicants will be taken on a tour of the facilities including the hospitals and research buildings.
 A leisurely luncheon for the applicants, faculty and residents will follow the tour.
 The day concludes by 2 p.m.
 If you have any questions, please do not hesitate to call the Surgery Housestaff Office at 314-362-8028 or e-mail at firstname.lastname@example.org.